 Click on ok, and save the draft.

-Now you can apply both draft rules by clicking on apply.
+Now you can apply the draft rules by clicking on apply.

 Now feed rules are applied make sure to reprocess the feed under the processing tab and can continue to the next step.